 What I’m teaching you right now is an efficient method of reducing the time you spend on coming up with new content ideas.
-It’s always important to find new ways to reduce production time, so that you don’t get overwhelmed.
+It’s always important to find new ways to reduce the production time so that you don’t get overwhelmed.

-3) Setting up your own Google Alerts to rock out and feed your intellect
+2) Setting up your own Google Alerts to rock out and feed your intellect.

 – Go to google.com